Ken Bowman: Early life

 Ken Bowman was born on December 15, 1942, in Milan, Illinois.
-He graduated from Rock Island High School before attended the University of Wisconsin-Madison where he played college football for the Wisconsin Badgers.
+He graduated from Rock Island High School before attending the University of Wisconsin-Madison where he played college football for the Wisconsin Badgers.
 During his junior year in 1962, the Badgers were Big Ten Conference champions and played USC in the Rose Bowl.

 Professional career

 The Green Bay Packers selected Bowman in the eighth round of the 1964 NFL draft.
-He succeeded hall of famer Jim Ringo at center for the Packers as a rookie in 1964.
+He succeeded Hall of Famer Jim Ringo at center for the Packers as a rookie in 1964.
 In his fourth NFL season in 1967, Bowman was the center during the winning play of the Ice Bowl, in which Bart Starr scored the winning touchdown on a quarterback sneak in the game's final seconds to win a third consecutive NFL title.
 On that play, Bowman and Jerry Kramer executed a wedge block on Jethro Pugh to clear a path into for Starr.

 After his rookie season, Bowman attended law school part-time and earned a Juris Doctor from the University of Wisconsin Law School in 1972.
 During the 1974 players' strike, Bowman was the NFL players' union representative for the Packers, and was picketing the first preseason scrimmage against the Chicago Bears at Lambeau Field in late July.
 Along with a number of teammates, he was arrested, and was placed on injured reserve with a phantom back injury and sat out the 1974 season.
 Bowman ended his 11-year professional career in 1975 in Honolulu with The Hawaiians of the struggling World Football League, which folded on October 22.

 Bowman was inducted into the Green Bay Packers Hall of Fame in 1981.